 When I was 17 I got my first job that didn’t involve fast food, as a technology assistant in the central office of the Baldwin County Board of Education.
 The job was a new one they’d created for a high school student who had shown promise in computer science.
 It seemed glamorous to me then, but really it was a way to find someone who was willing to string ethernet cable through schoolhouse attics in the middle of July for minimum wage.
 It was a legitimately great job as a kid, though, and I loved most of it.
 The people I worked with at the central office were pretty entertaining, like the finance director who made everyone turn off the lights one afternoon in the hopes that it would make the computers run faster.

 It was eye-opening in some sad ways, though.
 I felt overwhelmed by what happened one day when I returned from a job in the field.
 The women who worked in the bookkeeping office had gathered around the upstairs window that faced Courthouse Square, Bay Minette’s main gathering spot.
 They were laughing and quietly whispering to each other, so I walked over to see what was going on.
-On the steps of the courthouse across the street from our office stood a man and woman who had just been married.
-They were an interracial couple, a white woman and a black man.
+On the steps of the courthouse across the street from our office stood a couple who had just been married, a white woman and a black man.
 And I felt my stomach drop when I realized that they were the source of the laughter and gossip in the office that day.
 I heard a woman I’d always seen as a kind, grandmotherly figure posit that “they must have had to drive over from Mississippi; they don’t allow that there.”

 In hindsight, my naïveté as a teenager is startling.
 I knew racism was alive and well in my small town, but I’d foolishly believed the lie that it was some certain kind of behavior that was the target of scorn.
 I’d never seen it so openly directed toward people simply living their lives, having their pictures taken with their family on a happy, beautiful summer day, outside on the courthouse steps.